 First and foremost, you’ll build credit history each month.
 Your credit score is greatly affected by your history of on-time payments, so if you use a credit card and pay on time every month, your score will rise.

-Some places of employment also check credit scores to determine if they feel they can trust you with financial decisions.
+Some employment places also check credit scores to determine if they feel they can trust you with financial decisions.

 2. Rewards Programs